Many Wars Ago: Plot

 The film is set on the Alpine Front of World War I, between 1916 and 1917.
 The conflict has turned into a bloody stalemate.
 Bogged down in their trenches on a barren highland, the men of an Italian infantry division have been given one objective: retake a commanding height from the Austro-Hungarian forces.
 Unfortunately, the tactical ingenuity of General Leone, the unpopular division commander, consists of supplementing frontal attacks against machine guns with medieval fighting schemes.
 His dispirited troops must be prodded with ever-harsher measures into storming the Austrian positions.

 As casualties mount, indignation spreads among the rank and file.
-In one attack, a beloved junior officer is killed during an attempted mutiny, and subsequently every tenth man of his battalion is chosen to be executed by a firing squad of his comrades, in some bizarre kind of compensation for the killed officer.
+In one attack, a beloved junior officer is killed during an attempted mutiny, and subsequently every tenth man of his battalion is chosen to be executed by a firing squad of his comrades in compensation for the killed officer.
 Disturbed by his superiors' decisions, the young Lieutenant Sassu is progressively led to question the purpose of war and reconsider where his real duties lie.

 Cast

 Production

 Many Wars Ago was one of three films that American hippie-turned-actor Mark Frechette appeared in.
 He had been cast by Michelangelo Antonioni in the lead role of Zabriskie Point, who at the time was living in active member of Mel Lyman's commune.
 The film was a commercial failure, but brought 21-year old Frechette to Italian producers.
-Because he didn't speak Italian, he spoke his lines in English, and was redubbed by Giancarlo Giannini.
-He tithed his entire salary from the film to the commune, and died two years later after a failed armed robbery.
+Because he did not speak Italian, he spoke his lines in English, and was redubbed by Giancarlo Giannini.
+He tithed his entire salary from the film to the commune, and died in prison in 1975, two years after a failed armed robbery.
 The film was also Daria Nicolodi's debut.